 - exact nature of what is being offered;

-- consumer's commitment and any ongoing obligation in placing an order; and
+- customer's commitment and any ongoing obligation in placing an order;

 - return and cancellation policies and procedures;

 - substitution policies;

 - guarantees and warranties; and